 Not nearly as scarce as the 1950-D but still a toughie, the 1951-S Jefferson nickel comes in with a mintage of 7,776,000 — still a coin which will be difficult to find in circulation.
 The 1951-S Jefferson nickel costs around 75 cents to purchase in average-circulated condition.

 With 8,266,200 minted, the 1955 nickel demands a good eye and a bit of luck to spot in circulation.
 It also commands a slight premium over other average-circulated, more common Jefferson nickels, starting at around 50 cents to purchase a circulated 1955 Jefferson nickel.

-Incredibly, these rare Jefferson nickels can, on occasion, still be found in circulation, so with a keen eye, patience, and using a fine tooth comb through many, many rolls of Jefferson nickels and keeping your eyes on your change, you just may be able to complete a series of regular strike Jeffersons without paying more than face value!
+So with a keen eye, patience, using a fine tooth comb through many rolls of Jefferson nickels, and keeping your eyes on your change… you just may be able to complete a series of regular strike Jeffersons without paying more than face value!

 However, if you are like many people, you may instead decide to buy these rare nickels — since they’re so difficult to find.
 The good part: prices are currently very affordable.